stufengrau/udacity-ios-FinalProject/README.md

 ## App Description

 This app allows users to create their own book list by adding books from an online search (Google Books API).
 The user can search e.g. for a book title, an author or an ISBN.
-Once the search results are displayed in a table view, the user user can select a book to open a detail view of this book.
+Once the search results are displayed in a table view, the user can select a book to open a detail view of this book.
 In the detail view the book can be saved adding it to the book list.

 Furthermore a preview of the book can be opened in Safari by clicking on the "Preview on Google Books" button in the detail view of the book.